y-rosenthal/yrSqliteViewer/README.md

 3. open yrSqliteViewer.html with a web browser.
    Probably best to use Chrome.
 You can try other browsers but they weren't tested as well as Chrome was.

-4. Press the "Load Database File" button and choose the file sampleDatabase-books-v025.sqlite.
+4. Press the "Load Database File" button and choose the file ***sampleDatabase-books-v025.sqlite*** that you downloaded above.
 Wait a few seconds for the database file to load.

 5. Click the "Show Rows (for all tables)" button to see the rows in the tables.